 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in Religious Studies (RS).
-The majority of RSE in KS3 will be taught in stand-alone Learning for Life lessons by teachers who have had support in delivering the curriculum.
+The majority of RSE in KS3 and KS4 will be taught in stand-alone Learning for Life lessons by teaching staff.

-Pupils in KS4 and KS5 will be taught RSE in tutor time and in dedicated drop down Health and Well Being days by health professionals, professionals from external agencies and by staff who have received training.
+Pupils in KS4 and KS5 will be taught RSE in tutor time and where appropriate in dedicated drop down Health and Well Being days by health professionals, professionals from external agencies and by staff who have received training.
+Families will always be informed of when RSE is being taught including any additional drop down days.
+Families have the right to request to see any curriculum content of RSE, including where external professionals are delivering material, by contacting reception@uobschool.org.uk